pazcharles02/OBS-and-Twitch-Livestreaming/docs/Meetings.md

 Practice meetings, setting agendas and creating minutes to show your skills for future employers.
 Meetings are common to all organizations.

-The focus in this section is on why we have team meetings, the roles assigned to meetings, and how meeting documents should be created.

-**Learning Objectives**

-In this section, you will focus team meetings for your project and:

-- reflect on why meetings are essential
-- determine the roles of each person in the meetings
-- create agendas and minutes that meet criteria

 ## The value of meetings

 Your project is unique; you have teams of people who haven't met before.
 As you are working on a project together, you need to communicate effectively, and team meetings are one place to do that.